GoudanHan/APLAS2022/README.md

 <h4 id="online"> Run the notebook on Kaggle </h4>
 <ol>
   <li>First, make sure that you have a Kaggle account.
 (Free and convenient to create one.)</li>
   <li>Then, go to <a href="https://www.kaggle.com/code/tianyuhan2/inference-7fa4ae/edit"> Inference notebook </a> and click on Copy & Edit.
 Once you are in the notebook, log in.
-Then, on the right side bar, click on the Settings menu.
+Then, in the right side bar, click on the Settings menu.
 If your account is yet to be phone verified, it should look like this picture below.
 Click on the <b>Get Phone Verified</b> and verify your account using your phone number.
   <p align="center">
   <img src="Image/sidebar.png" width="800" title="hover text" alt="Sidebar before phone verified..">
   </p>